-ADSs sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
-Any ADSs sold by the underwriters to securities dealers may be sold at a discount of up to per ADS from the initial public offering price.
-After the offering of the ADSs, the representatives may change the offering price and the other selling terms.
+ADSs sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
+Any ADSs sold by the underwriters to securities dealers may be sold at a discount of up to \$ per ADS from the initial public offering price.
+After the initial offering of the ADSs, the representatives may change the offering price and the other selling terms.
 The offering of the ADSs by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.
 Sales of ADSs made outside of the United States may be made by affiliates of the underwriters.

-We and all directors, officers and selling shareholders have agreed that, without the prior written consent of Goldman Sachs Bank Europe SE and Morgan Stanley & Co.
-LLC on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending 90 days after the date of this prospectus, or the restricted period:
+We and all directors and officers and the holders of substantially all of our outstanding shares, including the selling shareholders, have agreed that, without the prior written consent of Goldman

+Sachs & Co.
+LLC and Morgan Stanley & Co.
+LLC on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending 180 days after the date of this prospectus, or the restricted period:

 - offer, sell, contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of, directly or indirectly, any common shares or ADSs, or any options or warrants to purchase any common shares or ADSs, or any securities convertible into, exchangeable for or that represent the right to receive common shares or ADSs; or - engage in any hedging or other transaction or arrangement (including, without limitation, any short sale or the purchase or sale of, or entry into, any put or call option, or combination thereof, forward, swap or any other derivative transaction or instrument, however described or defined) which is designed to or which reasonably could be expected to lead to or result in a sale, loan, pledge or other disposition or transfer of any of the economic consequences of ownership, in whole or in part, directly or indirectly, of any common shares or ADSs or derivative instruments whether any such transaction described above is to be settled by delivery of common shares or ADSs or other securities, in cash or otherwise.
-In addition, we and each such person agrees that, without the prior written consent of Goldman Sachs Bank Europe SE and Morgan Stanley & Co.
+In addition, we and each such person agrees that, without the prior written consent of Goldman Sachs & Co.
+LLC and Morgan Stanley & Co.
 LLC on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any common shares or ADSs or any security convertible into or exercisable or exchangeable for common shares or ADSs.

-The restrictions described in the immediately preceding paragraph to do not apply to our directors, officers and selling shareholders with respect to:
+The restrictions described in the immediately preceding paragraph to do not apply to our directors, officers and securityholders with respect to: